Home learning tips for children who use English as an additional language (EAL)

 - Ask your school to help you by providing the information that you and your child need in a way that works for you.
 For example, schools could use videos or simple English with pictures.
 Suggest that your child’s teacher looks at these ideas and resources.

 - Find out if there's a member of staff who shares the same language as you and your child.
 The staff member could help translate resources and activities both verbally and in written form.
 Or ask a family member or someone in your community with a good level of English to help your child translate tasks sent home by the school.
 The Bell Foundation have created a guide with advice on supporting your child with home learning in 11 different languages.
-You can find the guide here.

 - Make sure you have the learning materials, equipment and technology that your child needs to participate actively in home learning.
 Talk to your school about what you need and ask them for help with learning materials.